CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

 The above commands create the following configuration snippet in the `/etc/frr/frr.conf` file.

-    ...
     router bgp 65000
      neighbor swp1 interface remote-as external
      address-family l2vpn evpn
       neighbor swp1 activate
-    ...

-The above configuration does not result in BGP knowing about the local VNIs defined on the system and advertising them to peers.
-This requires additional configuration, [as described below](#src-8366455_EthernetVirtualPrivateNetwork-EVPN-allvnis).

-### <span id="src-8366455_EthernetVirtualPrivateNetwork-EVPN-allvnis" class="confluence-anchor-link"></span><span>Advertise All VNIs</span>

-FRR is not aware of any local VNIs and MACs, or hosts (neighbors) associated with those VNIs until you enable the BGP control plane for all VNIs configured on the switch by setting the ` advertise-all-vni `option.
+      advertise-all-vni

 {{%notice note%}}

 This configuration is only needed on leaf switches that are VTEPs.
 EVPN routes received from a BGP peer are accepted, even without this explicit EVPN configuration.
 These routes are maintained in the global EVPN routing table.
-However, they only become effective (imported into the per-VNI routing table and appropriate entries installed in the kernel) when the VNI corresponding to the received route is locally known.
+However, they only become effective (that is, imported into the per-VNI routing table and appropriate entries installed in the kernel) when the VNI corresponding to the received route is locally known.

 {{%/notice%}}

-<summary>NCLU Commands </summary>

-    cumulus@switch:~$ net add bgp l2vpn evpn advertise-all-vni cumulus@switch:~$ net pending
-    cumulus@switch:~$ net commit

-<summary>vtysh Commands </summary>

-    cumulus@switch:~$ sudo vtysh

-    switch# configure terminal
-    switch(config)# router bgp 65011
-    switch(config-router)# address-family l2vpn evpn
-    switch(config-router-af)# advertise-all-vni
-    switch(config-router-af)# end
-    switch)# write memory
-    switch)# exit
-    cumulus@switch:~$

-The above commands create the following configuration snippet in the `/etc/frr/frr.conf` file.

-    ...
-    router bgp 65000
-     neighbor swp1 interface remote-as external
-     address-family l2vpn evpn
-      neighbor swp1 activate
-      advertise-all-vni
-    ...

-### <span id="src-8366455_EthernetVirtualPrivateNetwork-EVPN-RD-auto-derivation" class="confluence-anchor-link"></span><span>Auto-derivation of RDs and RTs</span>
+### <span id="src-8362732_EthernetVirtualPrivateNetwork-EVPN-RD-auto-derivation" class="confluence-anchor-link"></span><span>Auto-derivation of RDs and RTs</span>

-When a local VNI is learned by FRR and there is no explicit configuration for that VNI in FRR, the route distinguisher (RD), and import and export route targets (RTs) for this VNI are automatically derived.
-The RD uses *RouterId:VNI-Index* and the import and export RTs use *AS:VNI*.
+When a local VNI is learned by FRR and there is no explicit configuration for that VNI in FRR, the route distinguisher (RD) and import and export route targets (RTs) for this VNI are automatically derived — the RD uses “RouterId:VNI-Index” and the import and export RTs use “AS:VNI”.
 The RD and RTs are used in the EVPN route exchange.
 The RD disambiguates EVPN routes in different VNIs (as they may have the same MAC and/or IP address) while the RTs describe the VPN membership for the route.
-The *VNI-Index* used for the RD is a unique, internally generated number for a VNI.
-It only has local significance; on remote switches, its only role is for route disambiguation.
+The "VNI-Index" used for the RD is a unique, internally generated number for a VNI.
+It solely has local significance; on remote switches, its only role is for route disambiguation.
 This number is used instead of the VNI value itself because this number has to be less than or equal to 65535.
-In the RT, the AS is always encoded as a 2-byte value to allow room for a large VNI.
+In the RT, the AS part is always encoded as a 2-byte value to allow room for a large VNI.
 If the router has a 4-byte AS, only the lower 2 bytes are used.
 This ensures a unique RT for different VNIs while having the same RT for the same VNI across routers in the same AS.

-For eBGP EVPN peering, the peers are in a different AS so using an automatic RT of *AS:VNI* does not work for route import.
-Therefore, the import RT is treated as *\*:VNI* to determine which received routes are applicable to a particular VNI.
+For eBGP EVPN peering, the peers are in a different AS so using an automatic RT of "AS:VNI" does not work for route import.
+Therefore, the import RT is treated as "\*:VNI" to determine which received routes are applicable to a particular VNI.
 This only applies when the import RT is auto-derived and not configured.

-### <span id="src-8366455_EthernetVirtualPrivateNetwork-EVPN-RD-user-defined" class="confluence-anchor-link"></span><span>User-defined RDs and RTs</span>
+### <span id="src-8362732_EthernetVirtualPrivateNetwork-EVPN-RD-user-defined" class="confluence-anchor-link"></span><span>User-defined RDs and RTs</span>

-If you do not want RDs and RTs to be derived automatically, you can define them manually.
-Use the `vni` option to configure the switch.
-For
+EVPN also supports manual configuration of RDs and RTs, if you don't want them derived automatically.
+To manually define RDs and RTs, use the `vni` option within NCLU to configure the switch:
-example:

-<summary>NCLU Commands </summary>

     cumulus@switch:~$ net add bgp l2vpn evpn vni 10200 rd 172.16.100.1:20
     cumulus@switch:~$ net add bgp l2vpn evpn vni 10200 route-target import 65100:20